 - Vetting a new technology that might help your department or organization

 Now that you’re feeling more confident about your abilities at work, it’s time for some further professional development.

 5. Continue Your Professional Development: Take a Class or Join a Club

-Now that you’re enjoying the benefits of professional development, don’t forget to care for your well-being.
+Now that you’re enjoying the benefits of professional development, don’t forget to care for your mental health and well-being.

 6. Make Self-Care a Priority

 Human beings are primates and herd animals.
 It’s genetically built into us to seek safety and social status.
 That’s why otherwise nice people can become catty or downright mean in the workplace, especially if they sense a weakness in others.
-Workplace bullying is another genuine phenomenon, and we’ve covered it here.
+Workplace bullying is another genuine phenomenon.

 Low self-esteem is easy to spot among coworkers.
 An unkempt appearance, slouching figure, and lackluster presentations send unspoken signals to others that an individual is unwell or unhappy.
 Demolish monkey-like attempts to undermine your success by getting a good night’s sleep and some endorphin-boosting exercise regularly.
 Maybe you’d enjoy playing for an amateur sports league.